kedro-org/vscode-kedro/assets/markdown/new_project.md

-# Create a new Kedro project
+# Create and run a Kedro project

-**Note:** This step is for users who have not already created the Kedro project.
+*P.S.: Steps 0 and 1 are for users who want to start a new Kedro project—if you already have an existing Kedro project, skip to Step 2: “Select the correct Python interpreter.”*

-## Introducing `kedro new`
+## 1.1 Introducing `kedro new`

-To create a basic Kedro project containing the default code needed to set up your own nodes and pipelines, navigate to your preferred directory and type:
+To create a basic Kedro project with default setup, run this in your desired directory:

 ```bash
 kedro new
 ```

-### Project tools
+### 1.1.1 Project tools

 Next, the CLI asks which tools you'd like to include in the project: